lewisclark4/CI-MilestoneProjectFour/README.md

 - To revisit responsiveness across the site due to image resizing.

-To improve performance, Lighthouse suggests improvements such as resizing images.
+To improve performance, Lighthouse suggests improvements such as resizing images and/or serving these images in next gen formats.

 At the moment, this isn't feasible across the site, as the majority images are all sourced externally (the category images & logo images could be resized to improve performance).

+However obtaining correctly sized images should be considered as a future enhancement should the site grow and have more content to be loaded.
+These images could be hosted in the S3 bucket.

 ### Functional testing